Cover photos by Alan Manson.

 Small size.
 Length up to 35mm; Wingspan attains 63mm.

-Banded males are striking and distinctive.
-Unbanded males can be mistaken for skimmers (Orthetrum spp.) but can be separated on wing venation and behaviour.
+The Banded male Black-splashed Elf is striking and distinctive.
+Unbanded males can be mistaken for skimmers (Orthetrum spp.) or the Inspector (Chalcostephia flavifrons)but can be separated on wing venation and behaviour.

 Females are quite similar to those of Notiothemis jonesi (Eastern Forestwatcher).
 They are best identified by wing venation.
-Tetrathemis polleni has a four-sided discoidal cell in the forewings, while the fore wing of Notiothemis jonesi has a triangular discoidal cell.
+Black-splashed Elf females have a four-sided discoidal cell in the forewings, while the fore wings of Notiothemis jonesi have a triangular discoidal cell.

 Click here for more details on identification.